Predator Eto'o seeks golden swansong

-(Reuters) - Samuel Eto‘o proved his doubters wrong by outshining Chelsea’s other strikers last season and the Cameroon captain is determined to stay in the spotlight for a while yet, despite his advancing years.
+LONDON (Reuters) - Samuel Eto‘o has proved his doubters wrong by outshining Chelsea’s other strikers this season.

-But it may be tougher for the 33-year-old striker to leave his mark at the World Cup than in the English league.
+According to his boss Jose Mourinho, he did not have much competition, but it will be tougher for the 33-year-old to leave his mark when he captains Cameroon at his fourth and probably last World Cup in Brazil.

 Few give Cameroon much chance of progressing beyond the group stage of the tournament in which they face Mexico, Croatia and hosts Brazil.